-- the Pay per Click mode allows you to target specific keywords and to position yourself at the top of the search results for them.
+- the Pay per Click mode allows you to target specific keywords and position yourself at the top of the search results for them.
 Payment takes place only when the user clicks and then from the ad accesses the advertiser’s site.

-- The Network Alliance mode allows you to view messages even on the numerous sites affiliated with Baidu, works with the same principles as Google Display.
+- The Network Alliance mode allows you to view messages even on the numerous sites affiliated with Baidu, and works with the same principles as Google Display.

 - All site activities can be viewed and reported via Baidu TongJi (aka Google Analytics).

 If you are well positioned on Baidu’s SERP (Search Engine Results Page), you will surely be noticed and many contacts will be generated.

 But how do you do it?
 Read our Guide to Baidu SEO